julie-ng/MCW-Big-data-and-visualization/Whiteboard design session/WDS student guide - Big data and visualization.md

 MT has over 30 years of historical flight data provided to them by the United States Department of Transportation (USDOT), which among other data points includes flight delay information for every flight.
 The data arrives in flat, comma separated value (CSV) files with a schema of the following:

-(Year, Month, DayOfMonth, Airline, TailNum, FlightNum, OriginAirport, DestinationAirport, ScheduledDepartureTime, ActualDepartureTime, ScheduledArrivalTime, DepartureDelay, AirTime, Distance, Cancelled, CancellationCode)
+**(Year, Month, DayOfMonth, Airline, TailNum, FlightNum, OriginAirport, DestinationAirport, ScheduledDepartureTime, ActualDepartureTime, ScheduledArrivalTime, DepartureDelay, AirTime, Distance, Cancelled, CancellationCode)**

-In addition, for all data since 2003, each row includes new fields describing the type of delay experienced, where the value for each type is the number of minutes the delay was experienced for that source of delay:
+In addition, for all data since 2003, each row includes **new fields** describing the type of delay experienced, where the value for each type is the number of minutes the delay was experienced for that source of delay:

-(CarrierDelay, WeatherDelay, NationalAirSystemDelay, SecurityDelay, LateAircraftDelay)
+**(CarrierDelay, WeatherDelay, NationalAirSystemDelay, SecurityDelay, LateAircraftDelay)**

-They receive updates to this data monthly, where the flight data and other related files total about 1 GB.
-In total their solution currently manages about 2 TB worth of data.
+They receive updates to this data monthly, where the **flight data and other related files total about 1 GB.
+In total their solution currently manages about 2 TB worth of data.**

 Additionally, they receive current and forecasted weather data from a third-party service.
-This service gives them the ability to receive weather forecasts around any airport, and provides forecasts up to 10 days.
+This service gives them the ability to receive **weather forecasts around any airport, and provides forecasts up to 10 days**.
 They have a history of the historical weather condition for each flight as CSV files, but acquiring the weather forecasts requires a call to a REST API that returns a JSON (JavaScript Object Notation) structure.
 Each airport of interest needs to be queried individually.
 An excerpt of the weather forecast for a single day at the Seattle-Tacoma International airport is as follows:

 ```json
 {